Superbloom: Happy Healthy Interiors Inspired by Nature

 #1: Short Term

-You may face a seemingly endless amount of tedious tasks that feel at odds with your surreal circumstances.
-Take care of things one at a time, as they come up.
-Remember to allow yourself regular mental health breaks from working to restore order.
-Focus first on the most critical tasks:report the incident to your insurance company
+We may face seemingly endless, tedious tasks that feel at odds with our surreal circumstances.
+It may feel like there is nothing to do and so much to do all at once.
+Give yourself grace and take care of things one at a time as they come up.
+Release yourself from any self-imposed deadlines and consider planning regular mental health breaks from working to restore order.
+Focus first on the most critical tasks:

-• continue paying your mortgage
+• continue paying your mortgage, and inquire about forbearance options.

 • wait until the fire department and the police clear you to return home before you enter